srisubhashp/Web-Development-University/1-HTML Docs.md

 ### HTML Images

 - HTML images are defined with the `<img>` tag.
-- The source file (Src), alternative text ( alt), width and height are provided as attributes in the image tag.
+- The source file (src), alternative text ( alt), width and height are provided as attributes in the image tag.

 ```html
 <img src="utarlingonmascot.jpg" alt="this is the mascot of UTArlington" width="100" height="104">